 Looking ahead, the potential detection of a pulsar with a spin frequency of 1000 Hz or higher would be a game-changer.
 Such a discovery would enable robust discri\-mi\-na\-tion between different EoS, significantly contributing to our understanding of NS interior composition and accretion.
 Our findings show that a pulsar with a spin frequency of 1000 Hz, would impose the upper limit $R_{1.4}\leq$11.90~km considering the hybrid EoS and $R_{1.4}\leq$11.86~km for the hadronic EoS.
 This underscores the importance of con\-ti\-nued observational efforts and theoretical modeling in this field.

-It is worth noting that out of over 3,000 known pulsars, 560 are classified as MSPs\footnote{https://www.atnf.csiro.au/research/pulsar/psrcat/}.
+It is worth noting that out of over 3,000 known pulsars, 560 are classified as MSPs\footnote{\url{https://www.atnf.csiro.au/research/pulsar/psrcat/}}.
 The field of pulsar astro\-no\-my is poised for significant advancements with upcoming and ongoing radio surveys.
 Initiatives such as the Five-hundred-meter Aperture Spherical radio Telescope (FAST)~\cite{Nan:2011um}, MeerKAT~\cite{Padmanabh:2023vma}, and the Square Kilometre Array (SKA)~\cite{Watts:2014tja}, are expected to substantially increase the number of detected pulsars.
 These surveys promise to provide crucial data on pulsar masses and frequencies, which will be instrumental in further constraining the EoS of strongly interacting matter.

 On the other hand, future X-ray telescopes such as Advanced Telescope for High ENergy Astrophysics (Athena)~\cite{Barcons:2012zb}, STROBE-X~\cite{STROBE-XScienceWorkingGroup:2019cyd}, and enhanced X-ray Timing and Polarimetry (eXTP)~\cite{eXTP:2018anb} should be able to provide mass and radius measurement for even fainter pulsars.